project-everest/everest/README.md

 to ensure we compute the right result (e.g. detect when to perform the call to Poly1305_Finalize according to the state machine of OpenSSL).

-These tests can be run via `make -C hacl-star/test/openssl-engine test`.
+After regenerating the GCC snapshot by `make -C hacl-star/test snapshot-gcc`, these OpenSSL engine tests can be run via `make -C hacl-star/test/openssl-engine test`.

 ## Replaying the proofs